 Because my body decided to revolt against my love for dairy once I turned 30, I went with the dairy free Kite Hill cream cheese I used for my buffalo ground chicken chili and salsa verde chicken stew.
-If you’re good with dairy, count your lucky stars and use reduced fat or fat free cream cheese instead.
+If you’re good with dairy, count your lucky stars and use something like reduced fat cream cheese or the blended cottage cheese from my spicy ranch cottage cheese dip instead.

 In my wonton cups recipe, I mentioned potentially using fat free Greek yogurt as a potential substitute for light mayo.
 You could also make a plant based low fat mayo to use instead.

 For the chicken portion, the recipe calls for ground chicken.
 You can use ground turkey, pulled rotisserie chicken like in my cowboy caviar dip, or even a plant based meat crumble alternative.